-- 4.6 In order to meet this objective, the Investment Strategy seeks to work towards an objective of maintaining the real value of the invested assets over a rolling 5-year period, coupled with a greater focus on generating distributable income. - 4.7 This Strategy seeks a balance between capital and income generation assets, but has a greater focus on income-generating assets to secure greater distributable income.
-The strategy incorporates a balanced mix of growth-type assets expected to provide higher capital returns, and income assets, expected to provide lower volatility and greater focus on higher income generation.
+- 4.5.
+In order to meet this objective the investment strategy seeks to work towards an objective of maintaining the real value of the invested assets over a rolling five year period coupled with a greater focus on generating distributable income. - 4.6.
+This Strategy seeks a balance between capital and income generation assets, but has a greater focus on income generating assets to secure greater distributable income.
+The strategy incorporates a balanced mix of growth type assets expected to provide higher capital returns and income assets, expected to provide lower volatility and greater focus on higher income generation.

-The asset allocations
+The asset allocations:

-4.8 The following table outlines the proposed asset allocations and investment ranges of the 3 strategies.
+4.7.
+The following table outlines the proposed asset allocations and investment ranges of the three strategies.

-Capital appreciation Income Balanced Income Focussed
+Capital ap Capital appreciation Income Balanced Income Focussed

-Aim Range Aim Range Aim Range

-% % % % % %
+Aim % Range % Aim % Range % Aim % Range %

-Equities 69 62-76 54 48-60 54 48-60
+Equities 55 49-66 54 48-60 54 48-60

-Bonds 29 25-35 44 39-49 44 39-49
+Bonds 43 38-48 44 39-49 44 39-49

 Cash 2 0-4 2 0-4 2 0-4